 This is often done at the time the dog is spayed or neutered since the dog will already be under general anesthesia and be on pain medications following the procedure.

 How long does it take for dewclaw removal to heal?

 After a dog's dewclaws are removed, the healing and recovery process usually takes up to two weeks.
 If done at a few days old, the wound should heal in three days, with no sutures needing removal.
 If removed by a veterinarian and sutured closed, the vet will remove the sutures between 10 to 14 days after the procedure.

-Daily bandage changes are required for both front and rear dewclaw removal and infection is always possible.
+Daily bandage changes are required for both front and rear dewclaw removal, and infection is always possible.
+Learn how to care for your dog's wound to help them heal properly.
 Watch for signs of pain or discomfort, such as limping, constantly trying to lick or bite the area, and touch avoidance.
 Monitor for swelling and bleeding, and contact your veterinarian if you're worried about how the removal site is healing.